 So I set up an allowance: 50 cents for every year they are old.

 I figured giving my kids an allowance would put the burden on them to decide if something was really worth purchasing and also teach them how to manage and budget money.
-I also made it clear that they were now responsible for buying both the things that they want and some of the things they need.
+I also made it clear that they are now responsible for buying both the things that they want and some of the things they need.

 Toy buying is the most obvious expense parents can hand over to their kids once they are given an allowance, but there are a number of other things parents can stop paying for once kids have their own cash.

 Things You Should Stop Paying for Once Your Kids Have an Allowance:

 - Toys: This is the most obvious expense your children can now be responsible for.
 While toys provide kids with entertainment, and some are even educational, toys aren’t essential.
 You may find that kids use more discretion in which toys they want to buy when the responsibility is on them to pay for them.

 - Art and craft supplies: There are endless supplies kids can purchase for art and craft projects.
 Just like with toys, putting kids in charge of this expense will most likely result in them purchasing what interests them most not just what they want.

 - Library Book Fines: My kids love taking out books from the library, but they also have an above-average ability in making them disappear.
 In order to teach my girls the need to keep track of their library books, it’s now up to them to pay for overdue or lost books.